AdhocSteve/AutomatedTradingSystem/README.md

 have found myself in both the situations described above sometime ago.
-Again my aim here is primarily to document my own algorithmic journey but perhaps someone else can benefit from my memoir on the subject.
+Again my aim here is primarily to document my own algorithmic journey but perhaps someone else can benefit from my memoir surrounding the subject.
+Of course I welcome any feedback and questions.

-By benefit I mean establish enough of a foundat foundation both in the investing and programming sense to aid in the developement of your own stratgies then eventually implement them with some confidence out in the real world.
+By benefit I mean establish enough of a foundation both in the investing and programming sense to aid in the developement of ones own trading stratgies that will eventually implement them with some confidence out in the real world.

 which is why this journal
 The outline for this will be something like